 Whenever you feel like quitting, ask yourself if you really want to quit midway.

-Human mind has this amazing ability to mold itself.
+The human mind has this amazing ability to mold itself.
 If you say “I can’t do it,” it shuts down itself.
-When you ask “How can I do it?” it gets into action and comes up with answers enabling you to discover a solution.
+When you ask, “How can I do it?” it gets into action and comes up with answers enabling you to discover a solution.

-There is no passage nor light, till you dig a tunnel right to the end.
+There is no passage nor light until you dig a tunnel right to the end.
 I have always stressed the importance of setting small goals to attain bigger ones.
-It is easier to train your mind by vowing to do something for a shorter period so it may allow you to honor lifelong commitments.
-For example, you are far more likely to keep your vow if you resolve to not smoke for the next one day as opposed to never smoking for the rest of your life.
+It is easier to train your mind by vowing to do something for a shorter period, so it may allow you to honor lifelong commitments.
+For example, you are far more likely to keep your vow if you resolve to not smoke for the next day as opposed to never smoking for the rest of your life.
 Each time you stick to your word, you gain inner strength and you get a step closer to taming your mind.
-Subsequently, executing bigger plans, attaining larger goals becomes easier.
+Subsequently, executing bigger plans, and attaining larger goals becomes easier.

-To experience the joy, go right till the end.
-Whatever it is that you do, do not quit till you are satisfied.
+To experience the joy of it, go right to the end.
+Whatever it is that you do, do not quit until you are satisfied.
 Keep going one step at a time, keep crossing one hurdle at a time.
-Just like traveling at night, you only see two meters in front with the headlights on but that is enough to travel a journey of several thousand miles, similarly, each step takes you further, closer towards your destination.
+Just like when traveling at night you only see two meters in front with the headlights on but it is enough to travel a journey of several thousand miles; similarly, each step takes you further, closer to your destination.

-A rich merchant employed Mulla Nasrudin as his cashier.
+A wealthy merchant employed Mulla Nasrudin as his cashier.
 He gave him a packet of one-rupee bills and said, “Count them to make sure they add up to one hundred.”

-“We need not bother counting till one hundred.
+“We need not bother counting it to one hundred.
 If it is right this far,” remarked Nasrudin, “it must be right all the way.”

-The truth is, you will not know till you go all the way.
+The truth is, you will not know until you go all the way.